AzuraCast/azuracast.com/src/content/docs/docs/administration/roles-and-permissions.md

 AzuraCast has robust permission controls that prevent unauthorized access to critical station features:

-### Skipping the Current Track

-- **Backend**: Requires `StationPermissions::Broadcasting`.
-Users without this permission cannot skip tracks or interrupt the broadcast flow
-- **Frontend**: The skip button only appears for users with the Broadcasting permission for that station
+- **Skip Current Track**: Requires the user to have the `manage station broadcasting` permission for a station.

-### Play Song Now / Add to Queue
+- **Play Song Now / Add to Queue**: Requires the user to have the `manage station media` permission for a station.

-- **Backend**: Requires `StationPermissions::Media` for file operations like "Play Now" or "Add to Queue".
-Users without this permission cannot use "Play Now" functionality or perform immediate media operations
-- **Frontend**: The media management interface requires the Media permission at the route level